zand3rs/memori/README.md

 # memori

-A simple in-memory cache/queue using [Redis](http://redis.io/) as the default storage.
+A simple cache/queue using [Redis](http://redis.io/) as the default storage.
 Supports storing of any data type.

 ## Dependencies